-- In the case of the relationship between the School and the pupil: - persistent misconduct; or - when the pupil's conduct, behaviour or progress has been unsatisfactory, or the Principal concludes that the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and/or community life provided by the School. - In the case of the relationship between the School and the Parent: - the Parent not supporting the School in behaviour management; - vexatious behaviour, such as the Parent repeatedly bringing unsubstantiated claims;
+- In the case of the relationship between the School and the pupil: - o persistent misconduct; or - when the pupil's conduct, behaviour or progress has been unsatisfactory, or the Principal concludes that the pupil is unwilling or unable to benefit sufficiently from the educational opportunities and/or community life provided by the School. - In the case of the relationship between the School and the Parent: - o the Parent not supporting the School in behaviour management;

-- abusive or unreasonable behaviour by the Parent to the School's staff, pupils or other parents; - the Parent failing or refusing to provide the School with information required by the School to satisfy it as to the Parent's identity, the child's identity, the child's right to enter, live and study in the United Kingdom, or the source of funds they are using to pay the fees, as required under the Parent Contract; - the Parent treating the School, members of its staff or any other member of the School community in a way that has caused harm, or in any other way breaching the terms and conditions outlined in the Parent Contract.
+- vexatious behaviour, such as the Parent repeatedly bringing unsubstantiated claims or communicating with the School in person or in writing (directly or indirectly), in a manner which is deemed voluminous, and/or relentless, and/or confrontational, and/or unreasonable, and/or overly aggressive; - abusive or unreasonable behaviour by the Parent to the School's staff, pupils or other parents; - the Parent failing or refusing to provide the School with information required by the School to satisfy it as to the Parent's identity, the child's identity, the child's right to enter, live and study in the United Kingdom, or the source of funds they are using to pay the fees, as required under the Parent Contract; - the Parent treating the School, members of its staff or any other member of the School community unreasonably and/or in a way that has caused harm, or in any other way breaching the terms and conditions outlined in the Parent Contract; - o Making a malicious allegation about a member of staff.